-There are certain applications or games that won’t work at all if you don’t use a high end dedicated graphics card.
+Some applications or games won’t work if you don’t use a high-end dedicated graphics card.
 You might see frequent crashes if you use those applications with an integrated graphics card.back to menu ↑

 3D CAD users

-3D cad softwares are the most graphics hungry software.
-Those softwares are used to creates 3-dimensional engineering design, simulation, etc. Many 3D softwares won’t even open if the graphic card requirements are not met.back to menu ↑
+3D cad softwares are the most graphics-hungry software.
+Those softwares are used to creates 3-dimensional engineering design, simulation, etc. Such 3D softwares won’t even open if the graphic card requirements are not met.back to menu ↑

 If you are a YouTuber or work as a video editor, you must need a high-end graphics card.
 Or else it will be impossible to work.
 Even a basic video editing software needs a dedicated GPUback to menu ↑